Chantal Maillard

-Chantal Maillard (born 1951) is a contemporary Spanish poet and philosopher.
+Chantal Maillard (born 1951) is a contemporary Belgo-Spanish poet and philosopher.

 With a long repertoire behind her, she has received various literary prizes for her poetry.
 She was awarded the Premio Nacional de Poesía in Spain in 2004 for her work Matar a Platón and the Premio de la Crítica for Spanish Poetry in 2007, as well as the Premio Andalucía de la Crítica for her work Hilos.
 Her prose is particularly characterized for merging and transgressing literary genres.
 Her essays mainly concern philosophy and sometimes focus on María Zambrano.

 After receiving her doctorate in Philosophy from the University of Málaga, she spent long periods traveling and living in India, specializing in Philosophy and Religions from India at the Banaras Hindu University.
 Until 2000, she was a professor of Aesthetics and Art Theory at the University of Málaga, where was instrumental in the creation of the Department of Comparative Philosophy and Aesthetics.

 Since 1998, she has written articles on philosophy, aesthetics and Eastern Thought for several publications such as ABC and El País.
 She has translated and edited the work of Henri Michaux, and is also known for her efforts to promote philosophy from India in many of her works.

 Chantal Maillard has also worked on stage and adapted her works to various interdisciplinary projects, in collaboration with visual and stage artists, musicians and filmmakers from Spain and around the world.